axibase/axibase-collector-docs/jobs/examples/nginx/nginx-configure.md

    deny all;
 ```

- For example, if yourCollectoris located at `10.102.0.6`, the configuration should appear thus:
+ For example, if your Collector is located at `10.102.0.6`, the configuration should appear thus:

 ```ls
 location /nginx_status {